erikgrinaker/toydb/README.md

 Verified that total balance is 100000 with no negative balances
 ```

-This shows transaction throughput of over 1000 transactions per second, an order of magnitude
+The informal target was 100 transactions per second, but the above results beat that by an order
-larger than the 100 txns/s that was an initial informal target.
-For a non-optimized
-implementation, this is certainly "good enough".
-However, this is against a single node with
+of magnitude.
+For an unoptimized implementation, this is certainly "good enough".
+However,
-fsync disabled - other configurations have the following throughput, showing clear potential
-for improvement:
+these results are for a single node with fsync disabled - the below table shows results for other
+configurations, revealing clear potential for improvements:

 |             | `sync: false` | `sync: true` |
 | ----------- | ------------- | ------------ |